 Ransomware Hot Line: 800-462-8800

-24x7 Remote Access to a Top-tier Ransomware Engineer
+24x7 Remote Access to a Senior Ransomware Engineer

-Ransomware needs time to steal its way across a target network.
-Because of this, ransomware assaults are commonly unleashed on weekends and late at night, when IT staff are likely to be slower to recognize a break-in and are least able to mount a rapid and forceful response.
-The more lateral progress ransomware is able to achieve inside a target's network, the longer it takes to restore core operations and damaged files and the more data can be stolen and posted to the dark web.
+Ransomware needs time to work its way across a target network.
+For this reason, ransomware assaults are typically launched on weekends and at night, when IT staff are likely to be slower to recognize a break-in and are least able to organize a rapid and forceful response.
+The more lateral progress ransomware is able to make within a victim's system, the more time it will require to recover basic operations and scrambled files and the more information can be exfiltrated to the dark web.

-Progent's Ransomware Hot Line is designed to help you to take the time-critical first step in responding to a ransomware assault by containing the malware.
-Progent's remote ransomware expert can help businesses in the Columbus area to locate and quarantine infected servers and endpoints and guard clean resources from being penetrated.
+Progent's Ransomware Hot Line is designed to assist organizations to complete the urgent first step in mitigating a ransomware assault by stopping the bleeding.
+Progent's remote ransomware engineers can assist businesses in the Columbus area to locate and isolate breached devices and protect clean resources from being compromised.

-If your system has been breached by any strain of ransomware, act fast.
+If your network has been breached by any version of ransomware, act fast.
 Get help quickly by calling Progent's Ransomware Hot Line at 800-462-8800.

-Modern variants of crypto-ransomware such as Ryuk, Maze, Netwalker, and Egregor encrypt online data and invade any available system restores and backups.
-Data synchronized to the cloud can also be impacted.
-For a vulnerable environment, this can make automated restoration almost impossible and basically knocks the datacenter back to square one.
-Threat Actors, the hackers behind a ransomware assault, insist on a settlement fee for the decryption tools needed to recover scrambled files.
-Ransomware attacks also attempt to exfiltrate files and TAs require an additional settlement for not publishing this information or selling it.
-Even if you are able to restore your system to an acceptable point in time, exfiltration can be a major issue depending on the sensitivity of the stolen data.
+Modern strains of ransomware like Ryuk, Maze, Netwalker, and Egregor encrypt online data and infiltrate any available system restores.
+Data synchronized to the cloud can also be corrupted.
+For a poorly defended network, this can make automated restoration almost impossible and basically sets the datacenter back to the beginning.
+Threat Actors (TAs), the cybercriminals behind a ransomware assault, insist on a settlement payment in exchange for the decryptors needed to recover encrypted data.
+Ransomware attacks also attempt to steal (or "exfiltrate") information and hackers require an extra ransom in exchange for not posting this data on the dark web.
+Even if you can rollback your system to a tolerable point in time, exfiltration can be a major issue depending on the nature of the stolen information.

-The recovery work subsequent to ransomware penetration involves several distinct stages, the majority of which can be performed in parallel if the recovery team has enough people with the necessary experience.
+The recovery work after a ransomware penetration has a number of crucial phases, most of which can be performed in parallel if the response workgroup has a sufficient number of people with the necessary skill sets.

-- Containment: This time-critical initial step involves blocking the sideways progress of ransomware within your IT system.
-The more time a ransomware assault is permitted to go unchecked, the more complex and more costly the restoration effort.
-Because of this, Progent keeps a 24x7 Ransomware Hotline staffed by seasoned ransomware recovery engineers.
-Quarantine activities include cutting off infected endpoint devices from the network to minimize the spread, documenting the environment, and protecting entry points.
+- Containment: This time-critical first response involves blocking the lateral progress of ransomware within your IT system.
+The more time a ransomware assault is permitted to go unchecked, the more complex and more expensive the restoration effort.
+Because of this, Progent keeps a round-the-clock Ransomware Hotline staffed by seasoned ransomware recovery experts.
+Containment processes consist of isolating infected endpoints from the network to restrict the contagion, documenting the IT system, and securing entry points.

 - System continuity: This involves bringing back the network to a basic acceptable level of functionality with the least downtime.
-This effort is usually the top priority for the victims of the ransomware attack, who often see it as a life-or-death issue for their company.
-This project also requires the broadest range of IT skills that cover domain controllers, DHCP servers, physical and virtual machines, desktops, laptops and smart phones, databases, office and line-of-business apps, network architecture, and protected endpoint access management.
-Progent's recovery experts use state-of-the-art collaboration platforms to organize the complicated recovery effort.
-Progent appreciates the urgency of working rapidly, continuously, and in unison with a customer's management and IT group to prioritize tasks and to get vital resources back online as fast as feasible.
+This process is typically at the highest level of urgency for the victims of the ransomware assault, who often perceive it to be a life-or-death issue for their business.
+This activity also demands the widest range of IT skills that cover domain controllers, DHCP servers, physical and virtual machines, PCs, laptops and mobile phones, databases, productivity and line-of-business apps, network topology, and safe endpoint access.
+Progent's recovery team uses advanced workgroup platforms to coordinate the complex restoration process.
+Progent appreciates the importance of working rapidly, continuously, and in unison with a customer's managers and IT staff to prioritize tasks and to put critical resources back online as quickly as feasible.

-- Data recovery: The work required to restore data damaged by a ransomware attack depends on the state of the systems, how many files are affected, and which recovery methods are required.
-Ransomware assaults can destroy key databases which, if not properly closed, might have to be reconstructed from the beginning.
-This can include DNS and AD databases.
-Microsoft Exchange and SQL Server depend on Active Directory, and many manufacturing and other mission-critical platforms are powered by Microsoft SQL Server.
-Some detective work may be needed to find undamaged data.
-For instance, undamaged Outlook Email Offline Folder Files may have survived on employees' desktop computers and laptops that were not connected during the attack.
+- Data restoration: The work necessary to restore data damaged by a ransomware attack varies according to the state of the systems, how many files are affected, and which recovery techniques are required.
+Ransomware assaults can take down pivotal databases which, if not gracefully shut down, might need to be rebuilt from scratch.
+This can include DNS and Active Directory databases.
+Microsoft Exchange and Microsoft SQL Server depend on AD, and many ERP and other business-critical platforms are powered by Microsoft SQL Server.
+Often some detective work could be needed to find undamaged data.
+For instance, non-encrypted OST files may exist on employees' PCs and notebooks that were not connected during the ransomware assault.

-- Implementing modern AV/ransomware protection: Progent's Active Security Monitoring offers small and medium-sized companies the benefits of the same anti-virus technology implemented by many of the world's biggest corporations including Netflix, Citi, and Salesforce.
-By delivering in-line malware blocking, classification, containment, recovery and analysis in a single integrated platform, Progent's Active Security Monitoring reduces total cost of ownership, simplifies management, and expedites recovery.
-The next-generation endpoint protection engine built into in Progent's ProSight ASM was ranked by Gartner Group as the industry's "most visionary Endpoint Protection Platform."
-Read about Progent's ProSight Active Security Monitoring (ASM) next-generation endpoint protection and ransomware defense.
+- Deploying advanced antivirus/ransomware protection: Progent's Active Security Monitoring utilizes SentinelOne's behavioral analysis technology to give small and mid-sized businesses the benefits of the identical anti-virus technology implemented by many of the world's largest enterprises including Walmart, Citi, and Salesforce.
+By delivering in-line malware filtering, detection, mitigation, repair and forensics in a single integrated platform, Progent's ProSight ASM cuts total cost of ownership, simplifies administration, and expedites resumption of operations.
+SentinelOne's next-generation endpoint protection engine built into in ProSight ASM was ranked by Gartner Group as the industry's "most visionary Endpoint Protection Platform."
+Progent is a SentinelOne Partner, dealer, and integrator.
+Learn about Progent's ProSight Active Security Monitoring next-generation endpoint protection and ransomware defense with SentinelOne technology.

-- Negotiation with the threat actor (TA): Progent is experienced in negotiating settlements with threat actors.
-This requires working closely with the victim and the insurance carrier, if there is one.
-Services consist of determining the kind of ransomware involved in the attack; identifying and making contact with the hacker persona; verifying decryption capabilities; deciding on a settlement with the victim and the insurance provider; establishing a settlement amount and timeline with the TA; checking adherence to anti-money laundering (AML) regulations; carrying out the crypto-currency transfer to the hacker; acquiring, reviewing, and using the decryptor utility; debugging failed files; creating a clean environment; mapping and reconnecting drives to reflect exactly their pre-attack state; and restoring machines and services.
+- Negotiation with the threat actor (TA): Progent has experience negotiating settlements with threat actors.
+This requires close co-operation with the victim and the insurance carrier, if any.
+Activities consist of establishing the kind of ransomware used in the attack; identifying and establishing communications the hacker persona; testing decryption tool; deciding on a settlement amount with the ransomware victim and the cyber insurance provider; negotiating a settlement and schedule with the hacker; confirming compliance with anti-money laundering sanctions; carrying out the crypto-currency disbursement to the TA; acquiring, learning, and using the decryption tool; debugging decryption problems; building a pristine environment; remapping and connecting datastores to reflect exactly their pre-attack state; and recovering physical and virtual devices and services.

-- Forensics: This process is aimed at learning the ransomware attack's progress across the network from beginning to end.
-This history of the way a ransomware attack travelled within the network assists your IT staff to assess the damage and brings to light shortcomings in rules or work habits that should be rectified to prevent future breaches.
-Forensics entails the examination of all logs, registry, Group Policy Object (GPO), Active Directory, DNS, routers, firewalls, schedulers, and basic Windows systems to check for anomalies.
-Forensics is usually assigned a high priority by the cyber insurance provider.
-Since forensics can be time consuming, it is essential that other key recovery processes such as operational continuity are pursued concurrently.
-Progent has an extensive roster of IT and data security experts with the knowledge and experience required to perform the work of containment, operational continuity, and data recovery without disrupting forensic analysis.
+- Forensic analysis: This activity involves uncovering the ransomware assault's storyline across the targeted network from beginning to end.
+This history of the way a ransomware assault travelled within the network helps you to evaluate the damage and highlights gaps in security policies or processes that should be rectified to prevent later breaches.
+Forensics entails the examination of all logs, registry, Group Policy Object (GPO), Active Directory (AD), DNS servers, routers, firewalls, schedulers, and basic Windows systems to detect changes.
+Forensic analysis is commonly assigned a high priority by the insurance carrier.
+Because forensics can take time, it is vital that other key activities like operational continuity are performed in parallel.
+Progent has a large team of IT and data security professionals with the skills required to carry out the work of containment, operational continuity, and data recovery without disrupting forensic analysis.

-Progent has provided online and onsite network services throughout the U.S. for more than two decades and has earned Microsoft's Gold Partner designation in the Datacenter and Cloud Productivity competencies.
-Progent's roster of subject matter experts (SBEs) includes professionals who have earned high-level certifications in core technologies including Cisco infrastructure, VMware, and major distributions of Linux.
-Progent's data security experts have earned prestigious certifications including CISM, CISSP-ISSAP, and CRISC.
-(Refer to certifications earned by Progent consultants).
-Progent also offers guidance in financial and Enterprise Resource Planning applications.
-This broad array of skills gives Progent the ability to salvage and consolidate the surviving pieces of your IT environment following a ransomware intrusion and rebuild them rapidly into a viable network.
-Progent has worked with top cyber insurance providers like Chubb to assist businesses clean up after ransomware attacks.
+Progent has provided remote and onsite network services throughout the United States for over two decades and has been awarded Microsoft's Gold Partner designation in the Datacenter and Cloud Productivity practice areas.
+Progent's team of subject matter experts (SMEs) includes professionals who have earned high-level certifications in core technology platforms such as Cisco networking, VMware virtualization, and popular distributions of Linux.
+Progent's cybersecurity consultants have earned industry-recognized certifications including CISA, CISSP, and CRISC.
+(Refer to Progent's certifications).
+Progent also has top-tier support in financial management and Enterprise Resource Planning software.
+This broad array of skills allows Progent to identify and integrate the undamaged pieces of your network after a ransomware assault and reconstruct them quickly into an operational network.
+Progent has worked with top insurance providers like Chubb to help businesses clean up after ransomware attacks.

-Contact Progent for Ransomware System Restoration Consulting Services in Columbus
+Contact Progent for Ransomware System Recovery Consulting in Columbus

-For ransomware system recovery consulting services in the Columbus area, phone Progent at 800-462-8800 or go to Contact Progent.
+For ransomware system restoration consulting in the Columbus metro area, phone Progent at 800-462-8800 or see Contact Progent.